 Up-cycled With Embellishments

-Now, to add even more interest, try adding Christmas ornaments, wood accents, or your own personalized message.
+Now, add even more interest; try adding Christmas ornaments, wood accents, or your own personalized message.
 However, you can also personalize it with your family name.
 Wouldn’t this be a sweet Christmas gift?
 Do you see where I’m going with this?
-This is your wood church and you decorate it with the things that you love.
+This is your wood church, and you decorate it with the things that you love.
 I added salvaged wood appliques from a furniture project on the door to add some visual interest.
 Endless possibilities!